Nawaz Sharif: Allegations of rigging in 2013 Election

+Response to terrorism allegation by Indian Prime Minister (2013)

+In September 2013, following Prime Minister Manmohan Singh’s address at the UN General Assembly, where he referred to Pakistan as the "epicenter of terrorism," Sharif reportedly likened Singh's comments to the behaviour of a dehati aurat (village woman), according to Pakistani journalist Hamid Mir.
+Mir clarified that the remarks were made "in jest" during an informal, off-the-record briefing.
+However, Barkha Dutt, an Indian journalist present at the meeting, denied this interpretation, stating that Sharif's words had been "twisted."
+In response to the reported comment by Sharif, then Gujarat Chief Minister and Bharatiya Janata Party member Narendra Modi criticised Sharif, stating, "Nawaz Sharif, how dare you address my nation's prime minister as a village woman?
+There cannot be a bigger insult of the Indian prime minister."
+News Broadcasters & Digital Association and Indian National Congress leaders, whom Singh represented, criticised Modi for relying on reports from a Pakistani journalist.

 2016 Panama Papers leak

-According to the Panama Papers, documents leaked in 2016 from law firm Mossack Fonseca, Nawaz's family holds millions of dollars worth of property and companies in the UK and around the world.
+According to the Panama Papers, documents leaked in 2016 from law firm Mossack Fonseca, Nawaz's family holds millions of dollars' worth of property and companies in the UK and around the world.
 Although they do not name Nawaz Sharif or his younger brother Shehbaz Sharif, they link in-laws of Shehbaz Sharif and children of Nawaz Sharif to numerous offshore companies.

 On 15 April 2016, the government announced an investigation by an inquiry commission of all Pakistanis named in the documents.
 Opposition politicians said a judge, not a retired judge, should investigate.
 Various judges recused themselves.
 In addition, on 19 April, army chief General Raheel Sharif warned that across-the-board accountability was needed.

 The court announced its decision on 28 July 2017 and disqualified Nawaz from holding public office, stating that he had been dishonest in not disclosing his employment in the Dubai-based Capital FZE company in his nomination papers.
 The court also ordered National Accountability Bureau to file a reference against Nawaz and his family on corruption charges.

 In 2018, the Pakistani Supreme Court ruled in Sami Ullah Baloch v.
 Abdul Karim Nousherwani that Nawaz would be disqualified from holding public office for life due to his involvement in the Panama Papers case of 2017.
 On 6 July 2018, the Federal Judicial Complex of Pakistan sentenced Nawaz to ten years in prison.
 Nawaz's daughter Maryam Nawaz and her husband Safdar Awan were given prison sentences of seven years and one year, respectively.
 The two were subsequently arrested on their arrival in Lahore on 13 July and imprisoned in the Adiala Jail.
 Nawaz and Maryam were also fined £2 million and £8 million, respectively.

-Reports claimed that Nawaz suffered four angina attacks and his family complained that the Imran Khan government was not allowing him time for medical treatment.
-The Islamabad High Court (IHC) granted him bail on humanitarian grounds in October 2019, and Nawaz went to London for medical treatment.
-Later in March, he was granted bail for a period of six weeks by the Supreme Court to continue pursuing his health treatment.
-After failing to return to Pakistan when his bail expired, the IHC declared him an absconder.
-He currently faces non-bailable arrest warrants for the Al-Azizia corruption case.